 KETJU

-The KETJU project funded by the European Research Council (ERC) and the Academy of Finland (AoF) studies the dynamics and impact of supermassive black holes using numerical simulations.
-The code making these simulations possible is publicly available.
+The KETJU project, funded by the European Research Council (ERC) and the Academy of Finland (AoF), studies the dynamics and impact of supermassive black holes using numerical simulations.
+The code that enables these simulation is publicly available.

 SIBELIUS

-The SIBELIUS project funded by the Academy of Finland (AoF) studies the formation and evolution of the Local Group of galaxies in their true cosmic environment by utilising constrained numerical simulations.
+The SIBELIUS project, also funded by the Academy of Finland (AoF), investigates the formation and evolution of the Local Group of galaxies in their true cosmic environment by utilising constrained numerical simulations.

 Latest News